beetcb/sstore/README.md

 const Conf = require('@beetcb/tcb-conf')

 /**
- * Conf instructor takes in two params to create a entity
+ * Conf instructor takes in 1 or 0 param to create a entity
  * - `timeout` your function timeout, you can ignore it when the default timeout is used */ const conf = new Conf(10)